 As much as you want to keep your dog close to you and ensure they are safe, the truth is that it is not always possible, especially if you have an escape artist who manages to free themselves all the time.

-Thankfully, with the help of a dog GPS tracker, you can keep tabs on your furry friend’s whereabouts and have the ability to locate them and keep them safe when they are out of your sight.
+Thankfully, with the help of the best dog GPS tracker, you can keep tabs on your furry friend’s whereabouts and have the ability to locate them and keep them safe when they are out of your sight.

 Here you will find the 9 top-rated GPS trackers for dogs in 2021.

 Our Top Picks for the Cellular Dog Collar GPS Trackers

 Best Overall Performance - Whistle Go Explore GPS Pet Tracker

 Whistle was founded in 2012 and is a subsidiary of Mars Petcare, which has operated for over 100 years.
-And Whistle has gained its popularity for providing high-quality smart GPS trackers for pets are one of the favorites among most dog owners.
+Their smart GPS trackers for pets are one of the favorites among most dog owners.

 Whistle Go Explore is a smart device that can help you quickly locate your dog with real-time location tracking using AT&T network and Google maps, which means it requires a subscription.
 It also features geofencing that will alert you by email, text, or app when your dog leaves the designated place.

 The Go Explore goes beyond tracking location.
-You can set fitness goals for your dog and have a 24-hour timeline that provides you with a breakdown of how they spent their time so that you know whether they have gone outside or just stayed home.
+You can set activity goals for your dog and have a 24-hour timeline that provides you with a breakdown of how they spent their time so that you know whether they have gone outside or just stayed home.

 Additionally, you can also use the nutrition calculator to ensure you are feeding your dog the right portion of food based on the breed, age, and exercise level.
 To those who have been using Whistle 3, this tracking device is an upgrade version, which will tell you if there is any irregular behavior like excessive scratching and licking.
 This information is valuable as it could be the signs or symptoms of any potential health issues.